Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: Building blocks and lower bound of their extremal length

 As for the lower bound, the representation of $\gamma^*_{\ell,M}$ by the inverse of \eqref{eq3} does not give a lower bound for the extremal length of the elementary slalom curve by two reasons.
 First, the representing mappings of rectangles are not supposed to be conformal, they are merely holomorphic, and secondly, their images are not required to be contained in the half-plane, but merely, they are contained in $\mathbb{C}\setminus i(\mathbb{Z}-M)$ and therefore the mappings lift to the universal covering of $\mathbb{C} \setminus i (\mathbb{Z}-M)$.

 The following simple lemma deals with the difficulties.

 \begin{lemm} Let $R$ and $R'$ be rectangles with sides parallel to the axes.
 Suppose $S'$ is the vertical strip bounded by the two vertical lines which are prolongations of the vertical sides of the rectangle $R'$.
-Let $f: R \to S'$ be a holomorphic map with continuous extension to the closure that maps the two horizontal sides of $R$ into different horizontal sides of $R'$.
+Let $f: R \to S'$ be a holomorphic mapping with continuous extension to the closure that takes the two horizontal sides of $R$ into different horizontal sides of $R'$.
 Then

-Equality holds if and only if the mapping is a surjective conformal map from $R$ to $R'$. \end{lemm}
+Equality holds if and only if the mapping is a surjective conformal mapping from $R$ to $R'$. \end{lemm}

 The following lemma will be applied to classes of curves corresponding to conjugacy classes of elements of the fundamental group. \begin{lemm} Let $A$ and $A'$ be two annuli and let $f$ be a holomorphic mapping from $A$ into $A'$ which induces an isomorphism on fundamental groups.
 Then